david4270/concepts-cpp/README.md

 **[planned]** - planned exercise

-[need details] - will be updated with specifics
+[need details] - will be updated with details

 ## **Basic**
 Folders with 'basic' prefix have micro projects with basic C++ concepts and practices.
 Used concepts from second year introductory programming course (ECE244).